Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Generalized Model with Four Klein-Gordon Scalar Fields

+Finally, let us mention that as in the models in \cite{Giesel:2007wn,Giesel:2012rb,Han:2015jsa} the observable $C_j^{\rm geo}$ is a constant of motion with respect to the reference time $\tau$, as can be seen by using the properties of the observable map.
+We have:

-Thus, the fingerprint of the spatial reference fields encoded in $-2\sqrt{Q}\sum\limits_{j=1}^3\sqrt{Q^{jj}C_j^{\rm geo}C_j^{\rm geo}}$ at the classical level, caused by the dynamical coupling of this reference fields, carries also over to the quantum theory.
-However, in the limit of vanishing momentum density of reference fields $\varphi^j$ the model in \cite{Domagala:2010bm} and our model here posses the same physical Hamiltonian and in this sense the generalized model introduced in this section can be understood as the corresponding four scalar field model associated with the model introduced in \cite{Domagala:2010bm}.
-In the context of cosmology it can also be understood as the natural full loop quantum gravity generalization of the APS-model \cite{Ashtekar:2006wn}.
+Furthermore, in the limit of vanishing momentum density of the reference fields $\varphi^j$ as expected the model in \cite{Domagala:2010bm} and our model here posses the same physical Hamiltonian and in this sense the generalized model introduced in this section can be understood as the corresponding four scalar field model associated with the model introduced in \cite{Domagala:2010bm}.
+In the context of cosmology it can also be understood as the natural full loop quantum gravity generalization of the APS-model in \cite{Ashtekar:2006wn}.